Updated July 5, 2021

 Choi Won-pok is on the right.
 Moon said “He stood in Adam’s position and Mrs Choi stood in Eve’s position.”
 Han Hak Ja is on the left.

 ▲ Sun Myung Moon on his return to Korea in October after his 1965 world tour on which Choi Won-pok accompanied him while Han Hak Ja stayed in Korea.
-Moon is on the left, behind him is Hee-jin born in August 1955 – his mother was Kim Myung-hee.
-Moon is holding the hand of Hyo-jin.
+Moon is on the left, holding the hand of Hyo-jin.
+Walking behind him is Hee-jin who was born in August 1955 – his mother was Kim Myung-hee.
 Han Hak Ja (in the light clothes) and Choi Won-pok (in the dark dress) are holding the hands of Ye-jin.
-In the back is Lee Duk-sam holding baby In-jin who was born that August.
+In the back is Lee Deuk-sam holding baby In-jin who was born that August.

-Lee Duk-sam 李得三 이득삼 was the mother of Choi Soon-wha whom Moon had just got pregnant during his three month stay in Washington, DC in 1965.
+Lee Deuk-sam 李得三 이득삼 was the mother of Choi Soon-wha whom Moon had just gotten pregnant during his three month stay in Washington, DC, that spring.
 Soon-wha, also known as Annie Choi, would give birth to Sam Park on January 28, 1966.

 Sam Park referred to Han Hak Ja and Hong Soon-ae in his July 2014 testimony: “The only criterion [Moon] gave to finding his new bride was that she be a “nobody” and a girl where parental approval was unnecessary.
 As a teenager, Han Hak Ja was smart, hard-working and pretty, but unfortunately for her, she had a mother [Hong Soon-ae] who was both ignorant and unkind.
 In many ways, Han Hak Ja was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the UC, where she ended up working in the kitchen as a maid.
 Since Han Hak Ja’s biological father didn’t claim her as his daughter, parental approval was never an issue.”